 Trustees are invited to join the BRE Trust board on the basis of their experience and expertise in their respective fields and its potential impact on Trust activities.
 The role of the Trustees is to provide strategic direction to BRE Trust and its companies and:

-The activities of the Trust, its assets and investments, in accordance with the relevant Acts and guidance issued by the Charities Commission
+Manage the activities of the Trust, its assets and investments, in accordance with the relevant Acts and guidance issued by the Charities Commission

-The work of the Trust and group companies; to ensure the excellence of scientific standards within the BRE group of companies
+Determine Strategic Direction for the work of the Trust and group companies; to ensure the excellence of scientific standards within the BRE group of companies

-The activities and achievements of the BRE Trust and its group of companies
+Benchmark the activities and achievements of the BRE Trust and its group of companies

-The scope of the Trust’s charitable activities for the public good and seek funding
+Extend the scope of the Trust’s charitable activities for the public good and seek funding

 Meet the Trustees